MarionSauvage/FqQuAD_Question_Context/README.md

 * Use of "NTLK" package and "gensim"
 * Use of "gensim" Dictionary and Similarity functions
-* main.py returns the appriorate context to a random selected question, ie. the context
+* main.py returns the appriorate context to a random selected question, ie. the context with the best similarity score (gensim similiarity)
+* if it doesn't return the right context, it returns the 2 next possible options

 ## Metrics used